Kamzie/kamzie/README.md

 8. Study Docker/Kubernetes and CI/CD via Freecodecamp/Udemy.

-9. Utilise web projects, including APIs, to deploy on the cloud via AWS console, CLI, and Infrastructure as Code (IaC).
+9. Utilise personal web projects, including APIs, to deploy on the cloud via AWS console, CLI, and Infrastructure as Code (IaC).

 10. Further cloud projects include:
     - The Cloud Resume Challenge.
     - Learn to Cloud study plan.
     - Cloud Is Free projects.

 ---

 Please take a look at some of my projects below :arrow_down: